Engin-Boot/pong-stage-anjalimnnit/Stage0/Ball.md

  Then - Reinitialize the ball
  And place it in the center of the screen.
- And tell the GameChanger to update the scores.
+ And tell the GameController to update the scores.

 ### Scenario: Ball changes direction when hits anything